aaltodsg/instans-reasoning/tests/lubm/instans-test/README.md

 ## Results

-The results collected by authors can be found in the "results"-folder one level up.
+The results collected by authors can be found in the [results-folder](https://github.com/aaltodsg/instans-reasoning/tree/master/tests/lubm/results).

 ## Installation and execution